Azure/bicep-registry-modules/avm/ptn/azd/ml-project/README.md

 ### Parameter: `userAssignedtName`

-Name of the user assigned identity.
+The name of the user assigned identity.

 - Required: Yes
 - Type: string